 Labyrinthitis is the inflammation of part of the inner ear called the labyrinth.
 The eighth cranial nerve (vestibulocochlear nerve) may also be inflamed.
 The inflammation of these causes a feeling of spinning (vertigo), hearing loss, and other symptoms.
 In most people, these symptoms go away over time.
 It is not a common condition.
-It usually only affects one ear.
+It often only affects one ear.

 The inner ear has a system of fluid-filled tubes and sacs called the labyrinth.
 Inside the inner ear, the cochlea gathers information about sound.
 The vestibular organs gather information about motion and changes in space.
-These contribute to a sense of balance.
+These all help to create a sense of balance.
 The eighth cranial nerve sends all of this information from the inner ear to the brain.

 When one of the nerves or the labyrinth is infected, it can become inflamed and irritated.
 This can cause it to not work normally.
 It may cause hearing loss in one ear.
 The brain now has to make sense of the information that doesn’t match between the normal nerve and the infected one.
 This causes vertigo.

 What causes labyrinthitis?

 A viral infection of the eighth cranial nerve or labyrinth may cause the condition.
-The virus may have spread throughout your body.
+The virus may have spread all over your body.
 Or it may only affect the eighth cranial nerve and labyrinth.
 In most cases only one nerve is affected.
 Viruses known to cause labyrinthitis include:

 - Herpes viruses

 Bacterial infections of the middle ear are fairly common in children.
 In rare cases, an infection in the middle part of the ear can spread to the inner ear and cause labyrinthitis.
 This is more of a risk with middle-ear infections that are long-lasting (chronic) and not treated.
-In rare cases, bacterial meningitis or head trauma may cause labyrinthitis.
+In rare cases, bacterial meningitis or a head injury may cause labyrinthitis.
 In other cases, the cause is not known.

 Who is at risk for labyrinthitis?

 Having a viral infection that can cause labyrinthitis increases your risk.
 Your child’s risk may increase if he or she hasn’t had the advised vaccines or if they have long-lasting, untreated, middle-ear infections.